fdabl/fdabl.github.io/_posts/2019-05-20-Law-of-Practice.md

 \text{RT}_N \sim \mathcal{N}\left(\alpha + \beta N^{-r}, \sigma_e^2\right) \enspace .
 $$

-Note that are not normally distributed; we address this later.
+Reaction times are known to not be normally distributed, however --- we will address this later.
 We make the same assumption for the exponential model.
 The following code implements the power law model in Stan.

 {% highlight stan %}